 review progress toward achievement of agreed upon service goals; and

-sign revisions to service goals and plans.
+document revisions to service goals and plans.

 DV 6: Advocacy and Support Services

-Survivors receive a range of supportive services that promote well-being and independence.
+Survivors receive a range of supportive services that reflect their needs and preferences and enable them to heal, access resources, develop connections, and build skills.

+Interpretation: As noted in PRG 1, documentation in DV case records will typically be limited to essential information.
+Peer reviewers should take this into account when reviewing DV records, and may rely more heavily on other evidence (e.g., policies, procedures, and/or interviews) when assigning standards ratings.